strapdata/elassandra/README.md

 }
 ```

-Internally, each node broadcasts its local shard status in the gossip application state X1 ( "twitter":3 stands for STARTED as defined in [ShardRoutingState](../../tree/master/src/main/java/org/elasticsearch/cluster/routing/ShardRoutingState.java) and its current metadata UUID and version in application state X2.
+Internally, each node broadcasts its local shard status in the gossip application state X1 ( "twitter":3 stands for STARTED as defined in [ShardRoutingState](../../tree/master/src/main/java/org/elasticsearch/cluster/routing/ShardRoutingState.java)) and its current metadata UUID/version in application state X2.

 ```
 nodetool gossipinfo